nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

   - `postalCode`
   - `country`

-- The `text` element SHOULD not be populated within the address.
+- The `text` element SHOULD NOT be populated within the address.

 - `use` SHALL be populated for patient addresses